MAP Research Programme | Hillary Elizabeth Segeren | Ontario, Canada

 I look at what your AI is doing, not what you intended it to do

 Design documents and safety guidelines tell you what a system is supposed to do.
-I look at what it actually does — turn by turn, in real interactions — and name what I find.
-That gap between intent and behaviour is where liability lives.
+I look at what it actually does - turn by turn, in real interactions - and name what I find.
+That gap between intent and behaviour is where governance risk often lives.

 02